 There have been allegations of mass looting by uniformed officers after the attack, as shop owners returning to the mall reported missing money, camera equipment and other goods.Aftermath

-A total of 61 civilians and six security officers have been confirmed dead as a result of the attacks.
-The Kenya Red Cross lists 23 people as still missing.
-It is thought that the death toll could rise, with bodies possibly concealed under the rubble.
+A total of 61 civilians and six security officers were confirmed dead as a result of the attacks.

 Interior Minister Joseph Ole Lenku has said he "could not rule out the possibility that when we were evacuating people in the first stages of the operation, it is possible some (of the attackers) could have slipped out".